rbickel/TDCAPIM/README.md

     & './TDCAPIM/Deploy API Management.ps1' MYAPIMNAME
     ```
 > The value of `MYAPIMNAME` must be globally unique
+> API Management population can take up to 45 minutes.
+If the shell disconnect during the process, just wait the provisionning is completed (from `portal.azure.com`), and the reconnect to the shell and re-execute the script

 ## 2. Import Calc API